Floor Sanding & Fitting

 Show more

-Engineered Wood Sanding and Restoration in East London, E1 — Full Case Study
+Engineered Wood Sanding and Restoration in Richmond, SW13 — Full Case Study

-Project Overview This project involved the professional sanding and restoration of an existing wood floor at a property in East London, E1.
+Project Overview This project involved the professional sanding and restoration of an existing wood floor at a property in Richmond, SW13.
 The floor had seen years of daily wear and was in need of attention to bring it back to a quality finish.
-Our team carried out a full assessment before starting work, checking for any boards that needed attention alongside the main sanding and finishing wor...
+Our team carried out a full assessment before starting work, checking for any boards that needed attention alongside the main sanding and finishing work...

 Project Overview

-This project involved the professional sanding and restoration of an existing wood floor at a property in East London, E1.
+This project involved the professional sanding and restoration of an existing wood floor at a property in Richmond, SW13.
 The floor had seen years of daily wear and was in need of attention to bring it back to a quality finish.
 Our team carried out a full assessment before starting work, checking for any boards that needed attention alongside the main sanding and finishing work.

 Before the Work